FAQ Relating to the Corona Virus

 To claim compensation payments with the Regierungspräsidium (regional council), an isolation / quarantine order must be presented to PSE and it must be proved that you are entitled to such payments.
 This means that you have to prove that you are vaccinated or have recovered or that you cannot be vaccinated.

 Business meetings must be reduced to the absolutely necessary minimum.
 Please meet online instead.

 Meetings and gatherings are subject to requirements that are outlined in the “Guidelines on the Course of Business at KIT in Times of the SARS-CoV-2 (Coronavirus) Pandemic.”
-They include among others: Obligation to provide 3G proof at the workplace, observation of a distance of at least 1.5 meters between persons, raising the awareness of participants in advance, rules of conduct, or display of rules on the information board, listing of participants, regular airing, larger room, and others.
-To protect the participants, it is urgently recommended to wear a mouth-nose protection.
+They include among others: Observation of a distance of at least 1.5 meters between persons, raising the awareness of participants in advance, rules of conduct, or display of rules on the information board, listing of participants, regular airing, larger room, and others.
+Information on the obligation to wear masks can be found here.

 Among the basic standards in times of the pandemic is the observation of infection protection requirements (distancing, washing hands, cough and sneeze etiquette, no persons suspected of being infected are admitted to the workplace).
-In principle, the upper limit for meetings specified in the Corona Ordinance is 100 persons.
 However, it is necessary in any case to make a risk assessment.
 Depending on the number of persons and the activities, protection measures might be required.
 They will be taken by the heads of the organizational units after their risk assessment.